complate/complate-java/readme.md

 ## Build
-Complate-Java can can be build with maven.
+Complate-Java can can be build with maven (Tested with Apache Maven 3.2.3).

-	 ./mvnw clean install
+	 mwn clean install